criticalinsight/trade_guys/_posts/2018-08-09-the-u-s-china-trade-fight.md

 excerpt: President Trump in March announced that his administration would impose tariffs on Chinese imports of that value.
 So far, China has responded with tariffs on an equivalent amount of U.S. goods.
 But the U.S.-China trade balance has made it impossible for China to keep up the tit-for-tat tariff exchange.
-In response to China's retaliatory tariffs, President Trump has asked USTR to draft a list of Chinese products worth
-  $200 billion that could be subject to tariffs.
-China responded by threatening additional tariffs on $60 billion worth of U.S. imports.
-President Trump fired back with a threat to impose tariffs on all Chinese imports, which would amount to added tariffs on roughly $300 billion of Chinese products.

 ---
 ![](/uploads/301_tariffs_WebGIF.gif)